SumoLogic/sumologic-documentation/docs/dashboards-new/panels/map-charts.md

 ## Missile map

-Missile map is used to visualize the data that has an origin and destination.
+Missile map is used to depict the data that has an origin and destination.
 This map helps you to visualize the relationships between these sources and destinations, providing insights into the pathways that may follow.
 By visualizing, the connections between sources and target destinations, you can enhance your risk assessment, threat modelling, and decision-making processes.

 To create Connection map, your query must include: